 Also in 2015 outline consent was agreed in principle for the HCA to build on MoD land a further 3,500 homes, a town centre, 3 more schools including a secondary school education campus, a link road to the A14, plus a road linking the town to the Guided Busway.
 A further legal agreement for £73m was also agreed in principle by the Councils for community facilities.

 The new town of Northstowe sits in an area that is rich in history, dating back to the time of the Romans and before.
-We are capturing images of archaeological finding in our archaeology and history gallery.
+We have captured images of archaeological finding in our archaeology and history gallery.

 The name Northstowe derives from the Hundred of Northstow.
 A Hundred historically was a subdivision of a county, having its own court.
 The hundred of Northstow consisted of the parishes, Girton, Impington, Landbeach, Lolworth, Longstanton, Madingley, Milton, Oakington, Rampton and Waterbeach.

 Northstowe will be bordered by two villages, Longstanton and Oakington.
 The present village of Longstanton was created in 1953 and is an amalgamation of two villages, these being Long Stanton All Saints and Long Stanton St Michaels.